 For 1915(c) waiver enrollees living in their own homes (PASSPORT in Ohio, MLTC in New York, STAR+PLUS in Texas, Choices in Tennessee), the post-eligibility calculation under 42 CFR § 435.726 uses a much higher "maintenance needs of the individual" figure to reflect actual community living expenses.
 This figure goes by various names:

-- SIMNA, Special Income Standard Maintenance Needs Allowance (Ohio's term)
+• SIMNA, Special Income Standard Maintenance Needs Allowance (Ohio's term)

-- Community PNA, Tennessee's term for HCBS Group 2/3 residents
+• Community PNA, Tennessee's term for HCBS Group 2/3 residents

-- HCBS Maintenance Allowance, generic term
+• HCBS Maintenance Allowance, generic term

-States peg this allowance from 100% of SSI FBR to 300% SSI FBR (= the Medicaid Special Income Limit, $2,982/month for 2026):
+States peg this allowance from 100% of SSI FBR to 300% SSI FBR (the ceiling on a state's Special Income Limit, $2,982/month for 2026, which is 300% of the $994 SSI FBR):

-- 100% SSI FBR ($994/month for 2026): Most restrictive, used by parts of California's In-Home Operations.
+• 100% SSI FBR ($994/month for 2026): Most restrictive, used by parts of California's In-Home Operations.

-- 138% FPL (~$1,800/month): New York MLTC.
+• 138% FPL ($1,800/month): New York MLTC.

-- 65% of Special Income Limit ($1,938.30/month): Ohio's PASSPORT, Ohio Home Care, MyCare HCBS waivers (eff.
+• 65% of Special Income Limit ($1,938.30/month): Ohio's PASSPORT, Ohio Home Care, MyCare HCBS waivers (eff.
 6/1/2025 under OAC 5160:1-6-07.1).

-- 300% SSI FBR ($2,982/month): Tennessee Choices Group 2/3, full Special Income Limit retention.
+• 300% SSI FBR ($2,982/month): Tennessee Choices Group 2/3, full Special Income Limit retention.

-The HCBS maintenance allowance is mathematically distinct from institutional PNA and frequently produces much lower or zero patient liability for HCBS recipients vs. their NF counterparts, even though the same federal Medicaid program funds both.
+The HCBS maintenance allowance is mathematically distinct from institutional PNA and frequently produces lower or zero patient liability for HCBS recipients vs. NF counterparts, even though the same federal Medicaid program funds both.

 PACE (Program of All-Inclusive Care for the Elderly)